 Being added as a beneficiary means someone is raising money on your behalf, and they want to make sure you receive the proceeds directly in your personal bank account.
 The organiser of a fundraiser can invite a beneficiary during the bank transfer process.

-If you’ve been added as the beneficiary of a fundraiser, it means that someone is raising money on your behalf and they want to make sure that you receive it directly in your own bank account.
-We know that you might have a lot going on in your life right now, so we want to make this process as simple as possible.
+Hello, I'm Kevin!
+We know you might have a lot on your plate right now, so we want to make this process as simple as possible.

-If someone has raised funds for you, then it is always best for you to withdraw them directly, as long as you’re able to.
-We want to make sure that you have the funds available to use as quickly as possible, and by withdrawing them yourself, you will have control over the frequency of your withdrawals and will easily be able to keep track of what has been sent.
+If someone has raised funds for you, it’s always best for you to be added as the beneficiary so that you can transfer them directly to your bank account.
+We want to make sure you have the funds available to use as quickly as possible.
+By doing this, you’ll have control over how frequently you receive money and it will be easy for you to keep track of what has been sent.

-You will be responsible for setting up the withdrawals to your own bank account
+You’ll be responsible for setting up bank transfers to your own bank account

-Once you have accepted the beneficiary invitation through your email and have created your GoFundMe account, you will be able to add your withdrawal information.
-You can read more about the process of setting up withdrawals in this article.
+Once you’ve accepted the beneficiary invitation through your email and created your GoFundMe account, you’ll be able to add your bank account details.
+You can read more about the process of setting up bank transfers in this article.

-As the beneficiary, you will need to meet all the requirements to withdraw, including:
+As the beneficiary, you’ll need to meet all of the requirements, including:

 - Have a bank account in the supported country the fundraiser was started in

-- Have a tax ID in the supported country the fundraiser was started in
+- have some form of tax ID number in the supported country that the fundraiser was started in

-- Be able to set up the withdrawals through your own GoFundMe account
+- be able to set up the transfers through your own GoFundMe account

-If you have already set up the withdrawals but are having trouble receiving the funds, please read more here.
+If you’ve already set up bank transfers but are having trouble receiving funds, please read more here.

 You can send thank you notes and post updates on the fundraiser

-If you have already accepted your beneficiary invitation and you would no longer like to withdraw the funds, please complete this form so that our team can help you and your organiser make this change.
+If you’ve already accepted your beneficiary invitation but don't want to transfer the funds anymore, please fill in this form so our team can help you and your organiser make this change.
 You can also read this article for more information about that process.